mattvarghese/coconut/README.md

  10. 'b {breakpoint no.} {break address}' set one of the 0-15 breakpoints.
 To unset a breakpoint, set its address as -1.
  11. 'B' view all breakpoints.

-Note : An example of virtual terminal mentioned above is an 'xterm' window.
+Note: An example of virtual terminal mentioned above is an 'xterm' window.
 Howevr, you can use any terminal.

 ## Distribution Structure
 ### 'asm' directory